10 Lessons Learned from 212+ Hours of Firearms Training in 2018

 You can probably shoot faster than you think you can

 I’ve found this in my own personal shooting and through other people I’m coaching.
-If you have strong fundamentals and good accuracy, you can almost certainly increase your cadence more than you think and still retain practical accuracy.
+If you have strong fundamentals and good accuracy, you can almost certainly increase your splits more than you think and still retain practical accuracy.

 Which leads into the next point.